1. INTERPRETATION AND VARIATION

-Following completion of your last consultation we retain your personal data for the period defined by our professional association, the British Association for Nutrition and Lifestyle Medicine (BANT) and registrant body, the Complementary and Natural Healthcare Council (CNHC).
+Following completion of your last consultation we retain your personal data for the period defined by our professional association, and our registrant body, the Complementary and Natural Healthcare Council (CNHC).
 This enables us to process any further queries you may have.
 In this case the legal basis of our holding your personal data is for contract administration.

 We may obtain sensitive medical information in the form of test results from biochemical testing companies.
 We use this information in order to provide you with direct healthcare.
 This means that the legal basis of our holding your personal data is for legitimate interest.

 We may obtain sensitive information from other healthcare providers.
 The provision of this information is subject to you giving us your express consent.
 If we do not receive this consent from you, we will not be able to coordinate your healthcare with that provided by other providers, which means the healthcare provided by us may be less effective.